Transcript: NPR's Interview With China's Ambassador To The U.S.

 Americans worry that Chinese government influence follows the Chinese money.
 Is that true?

 We have a growing private sector, and even for state-owned enterprises, they are following the market of rules.
-They are not just listening to the government — they are a corporation.
+They are not just listening to the government — they are corporations.
 They are governed and they are operating in the market, and if they make investments here in the United States, the U.S. government certainly could monitor, could survey, you could look at them.
 If you believe that every penny of Chinese money is supported or manipulated by China's government, then people should have the same worry whether the United States government is controlling America money is overseas.

 You can have that worry, but it's a different system.
 American, the U.S. government, doesn't have the same control over corporations.